-Toward the end of the nineteenth century, liberalism was on the defensive, and, indeed, on its way to defeat in the ideological arena.
-Complacency and intellectual laziness on the part of liberal thinkers certainly played a role in this process, as did an unfortunate conformist disposition to try to latch on to any intellectual fad that caught the public's eye.
-Liberals had a tendency to identify themselves with the status quo of bourgeois society even while the status quo became increasingly characterised in terms of the political doctrines of democratic sovereignty, republicanism, and "political rights" of the citizen in the nation-state.

-The French Declaration of the Rights of Man and Citizen of 1789 had still insisted that the state is only a means for the better protection of the natural rights of human beings.47 The citizen was no more than a "legal person," a means designed to that end.
-However, a century later, Rousseau's republicanism, with its collectivist rotion of popular sovereignty and its identification of the state and the citizen, carried the day.
+Towards the end of the nineteenth century liberalism was on the defensive, and indeed on its way to defeat in the ideological arena.
+Complacency and intellectual laziness on the part of liberal thinkers certainly played a role in this process.
+So did an unfortunate conformist disposition to try to latch on to any intellectual fad that caught the public's eye.
+Liberals had a tendency to identify themselves with the status quo of 'bourgeois society', even while the status quo became increasingly characterised in terms of the political doctrines of democratic sovereignty, republicanism and the political 'rights' of the citizen in the nation-state.
+The French Declaration of the Rights of Man and Citizen of 1789 had still insisted that the state is only a means for the better protection of the natural rights of human beings.45 The citizen was no more than a 'legal' person, a means designed to that end.
+However, a century later, it was Rousseau's republicanism, with its collectivist notion of popular sovereignty and its identification of the state and the citizen, that carried the day.
 In the republican conception, the rights of the citizen were all; the natural rights of men were nothing.
 However, the citizen as such is no more than an empty legal form.
-To give it some substance, men and women had to be educated, trained, indoctrinated, and programmed to unconditional loyalty to the state, its laws, and its "general will."
-According to the
+To give it some substance men and women had to be educated, trained, indoctrinated, programmed to unconditional loyalty to the state, its laws and its 'general will'.
+According to the republican philosophy, only the state could and should provide that kind of education.
+But what sort of liberalism was it that shifted the state's role from protecting the natural order of conviviality to shaping men's minds and controlling their political views?
+By the end of the century, the rhetoric of natural rights had all but disappeared and few liberals were protesting.
+In its most visible political manifestation, as the ideology of a party seeking power, liberalism had surrendered to republicanism.
+Today, the rhetoric of political liberalism is much more at ease with 'the citizen' than with 'the natural person'.46